bitcoinops/bitcoinops.github.io/_includes/specials/bech32/23-compat.md

-As of this writing, here are what we think are some of the most significant bech32-related insights we've gleaned from creating and reviewing the [Compatibility Matrix][].
+{% auto_anchor %}As of this writing, here are what we think are some of the most significant bech32-related insights we've gleaned from creating and reviewing the [Compatibility Matrix][].